 If your household is like many others, your kitchen is a lot more than just a single-cook, utilitarian space.
 It may serve as a room where multiple cooks work together at once, where you entertain guests, or where spend a lot of time with your family.
 It might even be a combination of a dining space and a cooking area, making it even more of a central component of your home.
 Because of this, you want your kitchen to look attractive and inviting–a place where both your family and your guests will feel at home.
+Maybe it’s time to remodel your kitchen, and you’re considering investing in ready to assemble (RTA) kitchen cabinets from CS Hardware.
 Here are some steps to make sure you plan the kitchen that is the right fit for your needs, especially if you’re replacing the cabinets and and redesigning the kitchen layout.

 When planning your kitchen remodeling project, it’s essential to first understand exactly how you use your kitchen, and then to design it accordingly.
 Think about your day-to-day routine and about your personal workflow when you’re cooking or completing other tasks in the kitchen.
-What works well in your current kitchen?
-What bugs you or could use improvement?
+Do you like the size of your wall cabinets or do you need tall kitchen cabinets or corner cabinets?
+Would a pantry cabinet help organization?
 Answering these questions will help you with the next steps of your planning process.

 2. “Work triangle” or “work zones”?
 Have a layout strategy